skarukas/function-descriptor/README.md

 # Javascript `FunctionDescriptor`s

-The *even better* (subjectively) library to describe a Javascript function, including its parameter names and traits.
+Fast, foolproof library to describe a Javascript function, including its parameter names and traits.

-This is essentially a wrapper around the parsing logic from [`get-param-names`](https://github.com/theLAZYmd/get-param-names), refactored and slightly modified to fix some bugs.
+This library uses [`acorn`](https://github.com/acornjs/acorn/tree/master) to parse the stringified function, then traverses the syntax tree.
+Because it doesn't rely on Regex, it is much less brittle than other libraries.

 ```js
 const describeFunction = require('function-descriptor')